-We are an anxious bunch, we humans.
-We spend a lot of our time worrying about things that haven’t even happened, yet.
-But, lately I understand why.
-We have a lot to consider, what with hurricanes, bushfires, and pandemics... the world is in disarray.
+We are an anxious bunch.
+We spend a lot of our time worrying about things that haven't happened yet.
+But, lately, I can understand why.
+We have a lot to consider, what with hurricanes, bushfires, and pandemics.
+The world is in disarray.
 So how do we cope?

-In 2019, Australia - my homeland - had bushfires rip through the entire country, almost obliterating some of the native species.
-210 days, 478 deaths, and 46 million acres later, an estimated one billion animals perished in those fires almost two years ago.
+In 2019, Australia — my homeland — had bushfires rip through the entire country, almost obliterating native species.
+Two hundred ten days, 478 deaths, and 46 million acres later, an estimated one billion animals perished in those fires almost two years ago.

-For a small population of less than 30 million people, the country couldn’t cope with the sheer mass of the fires.
-The firefighters were at capacity, and were working round the clock for months on end, completely exhausted and with no end to the fires in sight.
-After months of fighting the fires, the US threw us a lifeboat, and sent more than 100 of their firefighters to help save what was left of the Australian landscape.
+For a small population of fewer than 30 million people, the country couldn't cope with the sheer mass of the fires.
+The firefighters were at capacity and were working round the clock for months, completely exhausted and with no end in sight.
+After months of fighting the fires, the US threw us a lifeboat and sent more than 100 of their firefighters to help save what was left of the Australian landscape.

-The last of the fires were able to be controlled around the end of February, 2020.
-We were only just beginning to process what had happened, and the smoke had barely even cleared from the air, when we received the news of this super virus that had begun it’s spread across the globe.
+The last of the fires were able to be controlled around the end of February 2020.
+The smoke was still lingering when we received the news of a super-virus making its way across the planet.

 Just as the pandemic was revving up, I had moved to the US (great timing, by the way).
 California was then belted with the same fate Australia had faced only a few months earlier.
 On a smaller scale, but no less devastating.
-4.5 millions acres of land burnt to the ground.
+4.5 million acres of land were burnt to the ground.
 Homes destroyed.
-Animals wiped out.
+Animals were wiped out.

 - Indonesia had a typhoon that killed 42 people;